-- Enter a label or Load Combination ID in the LABEL text box, and select a combination LEVEL, (Service or Ultimate).
+- Alternatively, you could have clicked on the LOAD COMBINATIONS tab. - Enter a label or Load Combination ID in the LABEL text box, and select a combination LEVEL, (Service or Ultimate).
 Deflections are output for all combinations.
 Pressures and spring reactions are output for Service level combinations.
 Design moments and required reinforcement are output for Ultimate level load combinations.
-Envelope results are computed for all service combinations as well as for all ultimate combinations. - Enter a load factor for each load case (A through F) and click on the ADD button to add the load combination to the list box. - Once all the load combinations have been defined, click on the OPTIONS button to have the program surface the following dialog box...

-• Check or clear the SAVE COMBINA-TION RESULTS option.
+Envelope results are computed for all service combinations as well as for all ultimate combinations. - Enter load factors for each load case (A through F) and click the ADD button to add the load combination to the list box. - Once all the load combinations have been defined, click on the OPTIONS button to have the program surface the following dialog box... - Check or clear the SAVE COMBINATION RESULTS option.
 Results for individual combinations are saved to disk only if this option is checked.
 Envelope results are always saved to disk regardless of the status of this option.
 Check or clear the INCLUDE SELF-WEIGHT IN CASE A option.
-If this option is checked, the self-weight of the slab will be automatically computed and included under load case A.

-- Repeat the four steps above for each load combination entry. - To edit an entry, select it from the list box, modify its value(s) in the text box(es) and click on the MODIFY button to register the changes. - To delete a load combination, select it from the list box and click on the DELETE button.
+If this option is checked, the self-weight of the slab will be automatically computed and included under load case A. - Repeat the four steps above for each load combination entry. - To edit an entry, select it from the list box, modify its value(s) in the text box(es) and click on the MODIFY button to register the changes. - To delete a load combination, select it from the list box and click on the DELETE button.